 April 26, 2004

 The National Enquirer features a two column article on the book, concentrating on just a few of the revelations about Glenn's relationship with Rita Hayworth.
-The Enquirer calls Glenn Ford: A Life In Film a "blockbuster new biography."
+The Enquirer calls Glenn Ford: A Life a "blockbuster new biography."

 December 14, 2003